tapir-test/tapir-website/_docs/testdata/Data_Injection.md

 ---
-title: Data Provider
+title: Data Injection
-description: By using Data Providers you can specify your test data externally (Excel, database, REST-API,...).
+description: By using Data Injection you can seperate your test code and the data.
-permalink: /docs/usingtapir/data-provider/
+permalink: /docs/testdata/data-injection/
 ---

 Separating your tests from the test data helps to increase